Error as Signal: Stiffness-Aware Diffusion Sampling via Embedded Runge-Kutta Guidance¶

 | DEIS | 12.57 | 9.56 |

-Improvements are most pronounced in low-step regimes (8-step FID reduced from 7.06 to 4.91), consistent with the expectation that LTE dominates errors when fewer steps are used.
+Improvements are particularly significant in low-step scenarios (e.g., FID reduced from 7.06 to 4.91 at 8 steps), consistent with the expectation that LTE dominates error at small step counts.

 Highlights & Insights¶

-- Novel perspective: This is the first work to use the truncation error of an ODE solver as a guidance signal, forming an orthogonal complement to model-error-based guidance methods such as CFG and AG.
+- Novel Perspective: This is the first work to treat the truncation error of ODE solvers as a guidance signal, forming an orthogonal complement to CFG/AG based on model error.

-- Solid theoretical grounding: The alignment between LTE and the dominant eigenvector is derived from ODE numerical analysis and validated through both 2D toy experiments and ImageNet experiments.
+- Solid Theory: The theoretical basis for the alignment between LTE and the dominant eigenvector is derived from ODE numerical analysis and verified through 2D toy and ImageNet experiments.

-- Low-step advantage: As the number of steps decreases, LTE accounts for a larger share of total error, making ERK-Guid increasingly beneficial.
+- Low-Step Advantage: As the number of steps decreases, LTE accounts for a larger portion of the total error, making the improvements of ERK-Guid more pronounced.

 Limitations & Future Work¶

-- The method requires solvers that produce embedded pairs (e.g., Heun) and is not directly applicable to purely first-order solvers such as Euler or DDIM.
+- Requires solvers that produce embedded pairs (e.g., Heun); not directly applicable to pure first-order solvers like Euler or DDIM.

-- The theoretical analysis relies on a local linearization assumption, which may be insufficiently accurate in highly nonlinear regions.
+- Theoretical analysis relies on the local linearization assumption, which may be less accurate in highly non-linear regions.

-- The main experiments are conducted on the EDM2 framework; although PixArt-α (DiT) is also evaluated, validation on other mainstream architectures (e.g., SD3, FLUX) remains limited.
+- Main experiments were conducted on the EDM2 framework; although PixArt-α (DiT) was tested, verification on other mainstream architectures (SD3, FLUX) is limited.

 Related Work & Insights¶